I'm sooo not good at torturing so i outsource it to stalin

 The old man grunted, a low sound of impatience.
 I gestured toward the fur.
 "That's all I took."

 He didn't even glance at it.
 It appeared the expensive bear skin meant nothing to him, not compared to the uniform.
-He jabbed the rifle muzzle against my chest, eager to have his precious relic back.
+He jabbed the rifle muzzle against my chest, eager to have his precious uniform back.

 And that the precise reason I wouldn't give it back.